Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/overview.md

 ## Getting Started Checklist

-- [ ] Review the Technical Specs for D-WIS and OpenLab expectations.
+- [ ] Review the Technical Specs for D‑WIS and OpenLab expectations.
 - [ ] Review the three Mode V cases and pick your initial target.
 - [ ] Stand up a minimal data flow: connect, discover signals, and log data.
 - [ ] Implement a basic control loop with clear state display and logging.